The site

 The projects’ educational programme will be completed by excursions and guided tours exploring the magnificent surrounding cultural landscape of Kenozero National Park.

-The project will take place from August, 1st, to August 13th, 2021 and is organised by Kenozero National Park, in cooperation with European Heritage Volunteers.
+The project was organised by Kenozero National Park, in cooperation with European Heritage Volunteers.